A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Multi-bandwidth Gaussian process methods for covariate-based intensities

+The proof of Theorem \ref{Theo:GPRates} is given in the supplementary Section \ref{Sec:ProofGPRates}.
+The result holds for a slightly more general prior class, fully described in Condition \ref{Cond:GP} therein.

-The quantity $\alpha_0$ driving the obtained posterior contraction rate is called `effective smoothness' \cite[p.~326]{HL02}, and is known to characterize the minimax optimal rates of estimation over anisotropic function spaces; see e.g.~\cite{N87} for results in nonparametric regression.
+Theorem \ref{Theo:GPRates} asserts that if $\rho_0\in C^\alpha(\Zcal)$, then, with probability tending to one, any posterior sample $\rho\sim\Pi(\cdot|D^{(n)})$ is within a small $d_Z$-neighborhood of $\rho_0$ with radius shrinking (nearly) at the order $n^{-\alpha_0/(2\alpha_0+1)}$.
+The quantity $\alpha_0$ is called `effective smoothness' \cite[p.~326]{HL02}, and is known to characterize the minimax optimal rates of estimation over anisotropic function spaces; see e.g.~\cite{N87} for results in nonparametric regression.
 We note that $\alpha_0$ is increasing with respect to each component of the vector of regularities $\alpha$; in particular, the sequence $n^{-\alpha_0/(2\alpha_0+1)}$ can be made arbitrarily close to the parametric rate $n^{-1/2}$ if $\rho_0$ is infinitely differentiable along each direction.
-Since the multi-bandwidth Gaussian prior $\Pi$ requires no information about $\alpha$ (or $\alpha_0$) for its construction, we conclude that it is able to automatically `adapt' to the anisotropic smoothness.
-This is in line with the findings from \cite[Section 3.1]{BPD14}, which we build on to investigate the present covariate-based intensity estimation problem, with an extension to the employed independent priors for the length-scales.
+Since the considered prior $\Pi$ requires no information about $\alpha$ (or $\alpha_0$) for its construction, we conclude that it is able to automatically `adapt' to the (possibly) anisotropic smoothness.
+This is in line with the findings from \cite[Section 3.1]{BPD14}, which we build on to investigate the present covariate-based intensity estimation problem.

-In the isotropic case whereby $\alpha_j = a$ for some $a>0$ and all $j=1,\dots,d$, we have $\alpha_0 = a/d$, and Theorem \ref{Theo:GPRates} recovers the usual nonparametric rate $n^{-a/(2a+d)}$, up to a logarithmic factor.
-On the other hand, since $\alpha_0\ge\min_{j=1,\dots,d}\alpha_j/d$, generally treating $\rho_0$ as being isotropic H\"older smooth would result in slower rates, with an increasingly larger loss of efficiency in higher dimensions.
-This motivates the use of multi-bandwidth Gaussian process methods, since it was shown by \cite[Section 3.5]{BPD14}, in a nonparametric regression model, that any single-bandwidth Gaussian process prior leads to a sub-optimal performance in the presence of anisotropic ground truths.
+In the isotropic case where $\alpha_j = a$ for some $a>0$ and all $j=1,\dots,d$, we have $\alpha_0 = a/d$, and Theorem \ref{Theo:GPRates} recovers the usual nonparametric rate $n^{-a/(2a+d)}$, up to a logarithmic factor.
+On the other hand, in the presence of a genuine anisotropy, since $\alpha_0\ge\min_{j=1,\dots,d}\alpha_j/d$, treating $\rho_0$ as having isotropic smoothness generally results in slower rates, with greater loss of efficiency in higher dimensions.
+Thus, multi-bandwidth Gaussian process priors are suited to both scenarios, while it was shown by \cite[Section 3.5]{BPD14} that single-bandwidth procedures lead to a sub-optimal performance if the ground truth is anisotropic.